Building more than infrastructure with the design-build method

 About the Author

 Ben Dzioba, PE, PMP, DBIA is a licensed engineer, certified project management professional and design-build professional.
 He is on numerous national committees and a 2017 DBIA Transportation Leadership award recipient.
 He is also the past-president of the DBIA-Upper Midwest Region and one of Mead & Hunt’s design-build leaders.
-If you have questions about the design-build process and how to build both teams and projects, email Ben for more information.
+If you have questions about the design-build process and how to build both teams and projects, Ben has answers.

 Filter by Expertise